awsdocs/aws-codecommit-user-guide/doc_source/how-to-conditional-branch.md

 ## Configure an IAM policy to limit pushes and merges to a branch<a name="how-to-conditional-branch-create-policy"></a>

 You can create a policy in IAM that prevents users from updating a branch, including pushing commits to a branch and merging pull requests to a branch\.
 To do this, your policy uses a conditional statement, so that the effect of the `Deny` statement applies only if the condition is met\.
 The APIs you include in the `Deny` statement determine which actions are not allowed\.
-You can configure this policy to apply to only one branch in a repository, a number of branches in a repository, or to all branches that match the criteria across all repositories in an AWS account\. <a name="how-to-conditional-branch-create-policy-procedure"></a>
+You can configure this policy to apply to only one branch in a repository, a number of branches in a repository, or to all branches that match the criteria across all repositories in an Amazon Web Services account\. <a name="how-to-conditional-branch-create-policy-procedure"></a>

 **To create a conditional policy for branches**